MeganYamamoto/MeganYamamoto.github.io/essays/Progress-in-Programming.md

-layout	type	title	date	labels
+---
-essay
+layout: essay
-essay
+type: essay
-Progress in Programming
+title: Progressing-in-Programming
+# All dates must be YYYY-MM-DD format!
-2022-04-05
+date: 2022-04-05
+labels:
-MIS
+  - MIS
+  - Programming
+---

 Going to college, I aimed to find a study that is both interesting and challenging to me.
 I began my journey hoping to find a career in STEM, however, I wasn’t sure in which specific study I wanted to get my degree.

 My first experience with programming was through a class called "Programming for Engineers".
 The class had focused on the programming language C. Although it is a class intended for students to learn without prior knowledge or experience, I felt that the teaching structure did not allow for my potential as a beginner to be reached.